emptysea/quartztest/content/Artaus/Locations/Districts/Carthis.md

 ![[Pasted image 20250423194830.png]]

-Southern district - borders Stillmarch and [[Vallendale|Vallendale]]
+Southern district - borders Stillmarch and [[Vallendale]]

 #### “Honor through challenge, legacy through creation.”

-Carthis is the cultural and noble heart of the mega city of [[Celest|Celest]]—a district of cobbled streets, towering spires, artisan guilds, and storied bloodlines.
+Carthis is the cultural and noble heart of the mega city of [[Celest]]—a district of cobbled streets, towering spires, artisan guilds, and storied bloodlines.
 Here, tradition walks hand in hand with invention.
 Home to master crafters, celebrated artists, respected nobles, and daring adventurers, Carthis is where names are made—and remembered.

 At its center rises the awe-inspiring Spire of Ingenuity, a celestial construct of shifting puzzles, magical traps, and mechanical challenges.
 Forged by the celestials [[Adonius|Adonius]] (patron of cities and invention) and [[Leinunya|Leinunya]] (muse of creation and love), the Spire is both a sacred symbol and a deadly test.